SkygearIO/skygear-doc/content/ios/access-control.md

 SKYRole *visitor = [SKYRole roleWithName:@"visitor"];
 ```

-At this pont, the `webmaster` role is an ordinary role without special powers
+At this point, the `webmaster` role is an ordinary role without special powers
 from the view of Skygear.
 To actually give the role the power to assign
 roles to other users, you have to designate those as admin roles.